simonw/sqlite-generate/README.md

     sqlite-generate data.db

-You can see a demo of the database generated using this command running in [Datasette](https://github.com/simonw/datasette) at https://sqlite-generate-demo.datasette.io/
+You can see a demo of the database generated using this command running in [Datasette](https://github.com/simonw/datasette) at https://sqlite-generate-demo.datasette.io/ (actually this demo also uses the `--fts` option, see below).

 You can use the `--tables` option to generate a different number of tables: